Gonkerino/Gonkerino/README.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&height=150&color=05A8AA&text=Hey%20I'm%20Malcolm" alt="header"/>
 I'm a current MSc student in Computational Mathematical Finance (Machine Learning Focus) at The University of Edinburgh, having already graduated with an MPhys in Mathematical Physics from Heriot-Watt University.
 I thrive at the intersection of mathematics, optimisation and problem solving, and have a specific interest in optimal decisions in the face of uncertainty.
-The quantitative skills developed from my mathematical physics background translate very naturally to problems in finance where quantitative research, stochastic methods, high-dimensional optimisation and computational methods have taken my recent interest
+The quantitative skills developed from my mathematical physics background translate very naturally to problems in finance where quantitative research, stochastic methods, high-dimensional optimisation and computational methods have taken my recent interest.

 ### 📚 I'm Currently Reading: